yychai74/modified-SPICE-score/README.md

 2. SPICE score of customized scene graph.

-Note: this implementation is easy but *extremely inelegant*.
+Note: this implementation is easy and *extremely inelegant*.